solodev/cloud-documentation/src/marketplace/profile/index.md

 **Name** | **Description**
 :--- | ---
-Display Title | Enter the title that is displayed on your developer page.
+Title | Enter the title that is displayed on your Developer page.
 Developer URL | Add a custom URL to your Developer page.
 Developer Description | Enter the description of your company that is displayed on your Developer page.

+!!!Note:
+The fields above can differ dependently on the selected plan.
+!!!

 ## Organization Image